-- Project Storybook This program gives incarcerated mothers the opportunity to read and record books for their children.
-The incarcerated mother records a book on a CD.
-Then, the book and the CD are sent home to the child as a gift from their incarcerated parent. - Mother/Child Visitation Program This program allows inmate mothers to visit with their children at Edna Mahan Correctional Facility for Women (EMCFW).
+- Mother/Child Visitation Program This program allows inmate mothers to visit with their children at Edna Mahan Correctional Facility for Women (EMCFW).
 The Mother/Child Visitation Program provides transportation for children from a pickup point in a designated county.
-The county pickup points include Camden, Mercer, Middlesex, Union, Essex, Monmouth, Bergen, Passaic Hudson and Morris counties. - Saving Our Sisters (S.O.S.)
-This program is a joint effort between the NJDOC and the New Jersey Department of Law and Public Safety, State Office of Victim-Witness Advocacy.
-It provides services under the Violence Against Women Act (VAWA).
+The county pickup points include Camden, Mercer, Middlesex, Union, Essex, Monmouth, Bergen, Passaic Hudson and Morris counties.
+In 2016, 119 Mother/Child visits were held, with the participation of 43 mothers and 95 children. - Saving Our Sisters (S.O.S.)
+This program is a joint Singers provide festive music at the Mother/Child Visitation Holiday Party at Edna Mahan Correctional Facility for Women on December 8.

+Jersey State

+provides services under the Violence Against Women Act (VAWA).
 The goals of the program are to reduce the negative impact of past domestic violence and sexual victimization of female inmates, and to reduce the risk of future victimization of the female victims of domestic violence, upon their release from prison.

-S.O.S. accomplishes this goal by providing specialized in-prison domestic violence/sexual assault counseling and support services in both English and Spanish, and linking S.O.S. program participants to appropriate post-release community-based support services.

-• Music Specialty Group - This is a 12-week program, conducted once a week, for two hours.
+- S.O.S. accomplishes this goal by providing specialized in-prison domestic violence/sexual assault counseling and support services in both English and Spanish, and linking S.O.S. program participants to appropriate post-release community-based support services.
+In 2016, 28 inmates participated in Introduction to Domestic Violence, 39 inmates participated in the Moving Forward Program, and 35 inmates participated in the Healthy Relationships Program. - Music Specialty Group This is a 12-week program, conducted once a week, for two hours.
 The therapy is designed to facilitate healing from trauma through the use of musical expression.
 Various techniques are used for expression and communication, including the creation of music, songwriting and singing.
 Participants may also have the opportunity to perform their compositions in a special concert presentation.
 No musical experience is necessary to participate.

-In 2015, participation in the Music Specialty Group ranged from 12 to 57 inmates.
-Also, 201 enrolled and attended the Therapeutic Community (TC) Group.
-On October 30, 2015, the Domestic Violence Awareness Month Concert was held, and 253 inmates attended the performance.
+In 2016, 235 inmates attended the Music Specialty Group.
+In addition, the Domestic Violence Awareness Month Concert took place on October 28, 2016, with 188 inmates attending. - Dance and Movement Therapy This program utilizes the tools of dance and movement for better health both physically and emotionally, employing body/mind integration through the use of such methods as Laban's Effort Shaped Movement, Jacobsen's Relaxation Techniques, and breathing skills aimed at healing.
+This body-oriented psychotherapy is aimed toward women impacted by intimidated partner violence, child abuse, sexual assault, violence/trauma or emotional abuse.
+In 2016, 25 inmates attended the Creative Movement Group.